JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 ### 2.0 Add your account credentials

 In order to deploy a plugin to the plugin repository, you will first need to supply your JetBrains Account credentials.
+We will describe three options to do so: using only the Gradle properties, using environment variables and using arguments to the Gradle task.

+#### Using the Gradle properties file
-These are typically stored in the [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties).
+You can store the credentials in the [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties).
 It is crucial that you do not check these credentials into source control.

-Place the following information inside a file called `gradle.properties` under your project's root directory, or inside `GRADLE_HOME/gradle.properties`.
+To do this, place the following information inside a file called `gradle.properties` under your project's root directory, or inside `GRADLE_HOME/gradle.properties`.

 ```
 intellijPublishUsername=YOUR_USERNAME_HERE